Aakash-Thakre/Jenkins-hello-world/README.md

 # Springboot Hello World App
-This repository is used for Jenkins Training Demo
+This repository is used for Jenkins Learning Demo

 ### Build JAR
 ```